scaljeri/agario/README.md

 If the directory does not exists it will be create for you.
 These screenshots can be used to test and improve your bot if necessary.

+### [--dry=image_file]
+As a bot developer you can use this option to test your bot against a specific snapshot.
+Although the response from the bot is written to the console, the whole analysis is also written to image.
+For example, if the input image was `img.png`, the analysed version is `img-proc.png`.
+Note that you have to use `--bot` to incorporate the results from the bot!

+    $> ./driver.js --dry=./snapshots/MdHfeD.png

+### [--bot=[bot_file.js]
+TODO